semanticdata/ximena/src/notes/arpeggio.md

 tags:
   - music
 compartir: true
-description: 'Type of broken chord in which the notes that compose a chord are individually sounded in a progressive rising or descending order.'
+description: "Type of broken chord in which the notes that compose a chord are individually sounded in a progressive rising or descending order."
 ---

 # Arpeggio